AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

 >[!NOTE]
 >
->The specific example below showcases the the google sheets as a data store that will trigger asset change if the value is higher than 100 or less than 50.
+>The specific example below showcases the google sheets as a data store that triggers an asset change if the value is higher than 100 or less than 50.

 ## Step 2: Setting up Store Configurations {#step-setting-store-configurations}